Our Board of Directors

 Jim Hogle, Director

-Jim Hogle joined the House of Hope Board of Trustees in 2001.
+Jim Hogle joined the House of Hope Board of Directors in 2001.
 Jim is the fourth-generation President of The Hogle Group.
 Jim Hogle is currently a Director of Salt Lake, Garfield and Western Railway and is Chairman Emeritus of Utah’s Hogle Zoo.

 Don Leither, Director

-Don Leither joined the House of Hope Board of Trustees in 2015.
+Don Leither joined the House of Hope Board of Directors in 2015.
 Don worked for over forty years with the Utah State Juvenile Courts as a chief probation officer and as a drug court coordinator.
 In the latter capacity, he worked closely with individuals suffering from substance use disorders and developed close partnerships with the substance use treatment community in Salt Lake County.
 Don has a Bachelor of Science and a Master of Public Administration degrees from the University of Utah.

 Don joined the Board as, while in his capacity as a drug court coordinator, he had the opportunity to learn first-hand of the quality of care provided by the House of Hope to their clients, affording them the opportunity to achieve recovery and reunification with their children.
 Don is also on the Board of Project Reality, a substance use disorder medication assisted treatment program.
 He is also on the Supervisory Committee of an area credit union.